Exact Sequence Interpolation with Transformers: Introduction

 \item \textit{Complexity independent of input lengths.} The required transformer size depends only on the total output length, not on the (possibly much longer) input lengths.
 This helps explain why transformers excel in tasks where long inputs must be mapped to shorter outputs, such as text summarization or classification.

-\item \textit{Parameter efficiency through low-rank attention.} By parametrizing the attention layer of our transformer using low-rank matrices or multiples of the identity, the number of parameters in our construction grows linearly with the input embedding dimension $d$.
+\item \textit{Parameter efficiency through low-rank attention.} By parameterizing the attention layer of our transformer using matrices that are sums of a rank-one matrix and a multiple of the identity, the number of parameters in our construction grows linearly with the input embedding dimension $d$.
 This is consistent with efficient transformer designs used in practice.

 \item \textit{Implications for regularized training.} The existence of exact interpolating transformers ensures that global minimizers of regularized training objectives scale linearly with the regularization parameter, giving a practical criterion to detect whether training converges globally or only to local minima. \end{itemize}